mathpianop/java-chess/OUTLINE.md

 1. Check if end position is on board
 2. Check if move is a possible one for any piece in any situation
 -------------- (Move legal for specific piece / handled by isMoveLegal and getLegalMoves)
-3. Check if move is a legal maneuver for the piece generally
+3. Check if move is a legal maneuver for the piece generally (specifying whether or not it is a capture for the sake of pawns )
 --------------- (Move clear)
 4. Check if pieces are occupying the midpoints
 5. Check if friendly piece is on endpoint